metno/sedr/README.md

 ## Documentation

+- Use --rodeo-profile-core to force a test against the profile core conformance class
-- Use --rodeo-profile to force a test against the profile
+- Use --rodeo-profile-insitu-observations to force a test against the profile insitu observations conformance class.
 - Use --strict to also fail on SHOULD requirements.
 - Use --log-file debug.log to get all output.
 For docker variant, see [Test it out](#test-it-out).